martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 remain to be evaluated in the body.

-The difficulty with evaluating explicit return statements is that evaluation needs to abandon the remaining statements of the funciton, regardless how deeply nested the return statement is in surrounding block statements.
-The evaluate function cannot rely on the continuation to find the place where evaluation should resume.
+The difficulty with evaluating explicit return statements is that evaluation needs to abandon the remaining statements of the function, regardless how many nested block statements surround the return statement.
+The `evaluate` function cannot rely on the continuation to find the place where evaluation should resume.
 Instead, a new variable called `runtime_stack` keeps track of the continuation after a function call and the environment with respect to which to evaluate it.
 ``` js